 A reimbursement request does not mean all items/funds will be approved for reimbursement.
 The Accounting Department has the final approval on what is and is not acceptable documentation.
 Depending upon the individual situation, sales tax and tips may not be reimbursable.

-- Notify Student Affairs of intent to purchase items, with vendor information and cost estimate prior to the purchase.
+- Notify Student Life of intent to purchase items, with vendor information and cost estimate prior to the purchase.

 - If approved, purchase the items.

-- Complete a Direct Pay Form, signed by the Club Advisor, and submit the completed form and supporting documentation to Student Affairs, and attach supporting documentation:
+- Complete a Direct Pay Form, signed by the Club Advisor, and submit the completed form and supporting documentation to Student Life, and attach supporting documentation:

 - Itemized receipt showing specifically what was purchased, not a receipt showing only the total charged.
 It is recommended that personal purchases are on a separate receipt from business/reimbursable purchases.
 Receipts must be clearly readable.

 - An agenda